Homemade root beer is earthy, bold, and sweet all at the same time.

 - 1 gallon filtered water, divided

-- 1 tablespoon sarsaparilla root bark (see note above)
+- 1 tablespoon sarsaparilla root bark (see note)

-- 1 tablespoon sassafras root bark (see note above)
+- 1 tablespoon sassafras root bark (see note)

 - 3 star anise pods